karstenw/FileMaker-DDR-Splitter/README.md

 + Assets - contains images and other stuff found in layouts.
 The filename will be it's SHA-1 hexdigest.
 The file extension is either derived from it's type or .TYPE for unknown types.

 + Basetables - for each basetable there will be it's xml from the DDR.
-The name pattern is 00000ID_NAME.xml
+The name pattern is ID_NAME.xml

 + Filereferences - for each basetable there will be it's xml from the DDR.
-The name pattern is 00000ID_NAME.xml
+The name pattern is ID_NAME.xml

 + Layouts - for each basetable there will be it's xml from the DDR.
-The name pattern is 00000ID_NAME.xml.
+The name pattern is ID_NAME.xml.
 Folders should be preserved.

 + Relationships - In work.
 Currently only one XML file for all relationships

 + Scripts - for each basetable there will be it's xml from the DDR.
-The name pattern is SORT-00000ID_NAME.xml.
+The name pattern is SORT-ID_NAME.xml.
 Folders should be preserved.